top of page

 During his life O'Sensei continued to refine and develop his art and as a result his senior students have different emphasis in Aikido training and different interpretation on O'Sensei's philosophy of Aikido, depending partly on which point in his life they studied with him.
 This has lead to the various schools throughout the world that have grown from the teaching passed on by these senior students.

-• Aikikai Foundation is the parent organization, officially recognized by the Japanese government in 1940, for the development and popularization of Aikido throughout the world.
+Aikikai Foundation is the parent organization, officially recognized by the Japanese government in 1940, for the development and popularization of Aikido throughout the world.
+Current Doshu (head) is Ueshiba Moriteru Sensei, the grandson the founder of Aikido Ueshiba Morehei Sensei.

-• Australian Jujitsu Federation (AJF) is the National Sporting Organisation (NSO) recognised as the governing body representing Jujitsu and related martial arts (including Aikido).
+Australian Jujitsu Federation (AJF) is the National Sporting Organisation (NSO) recognised by the Australian Sports Commission as the governing body representing Jujitsu and related martial arts (including Aikido).

 bottom of page